slior/race-game/memory-bank/systemPatterns.md

 ## 1. UI Layer

 *   **Responsibilities**: Renders the game state and captures user input.
-It is composed of several views:
+*   **Pattern**: The UI is managed by a central `App` component (`app.ts`) which holds the application state.
+It renders a set of stateless view components and handles events from them.
+When the state changes, the `App` re-renders the necessary parts of the UI.
+This creates a unidirectional data flow.
+    *   `App`: The orchestrator.
+Manages state and the render loop.
     *   `BoardView`: Shows each player's progress and status.
     *   `HandView`: Displays the current player's cards.
     *   `LogView`: A running log of game events.
-    *   `Controls`: UI buttons for game actions.
+    *   `ControlsView`: UI buttons for game actions.
-*   **Pattern**: The UI is reactive.
-It doesn't hold any state itself but re-renders completely whenever the central game state changes. `lit-html` is used for efficient DOM updates.

 ## 2. Game Engine Layer